mjtorn/jolla-morse/README.md

 Just dump your live db using GlogArchive, transfer the file to your phone and open it with Morse.

+FAQ
+---

+Why does Morse insert more messages than were seen?

+The short answer is that the commhistory db duplicates data based on multiple recipients.
+See Notes below for more info.

 Notes
 ----